Part 3 – Gabriel’s “Telescope” Zooms out into the Distant Future

 But Christ’s coming into the world changed all that.
 He said, “The hour is coming, and now is, when the true worshipers will worship the Father in spirit and truth; for the Father is seeking such to worship Him.”
 (John 4:23)

 God wants His people to love Him voluntarily, to have a personal relationship based on trust, rather than just a going-through-the-motions type of ritual; this loving relationship has the additional benefit of causing His people to become stronger in faith and better connected to Him in spirit.
-Thus, where these verses in Daniel 11 refer to the “people” who “understand” and “know their God”, this is not referring to Jewish people, but to the followers of Christ (which may include some Jewish people, of course).
+Thus, where these verses in Daniel 11 refer to the “people” who “understand” and “know their God”, this is not referring to Jewish people, but to the followers of Christ (which will include some Jewish people, of course).

 Now who exactly are the “followers of Christ”?
 A delicate theological question to be sure.
 In John chapter 1 the boundary seems a lot more extensive than many people might think.
 According to John 1:9, “the Word (Christ)… was the true Light which gives light to every man coming into the world.”
 Every person has a conscience, and many, without realizing it, are following that “true Light”.
 And as he or she continues to follow, that person will eventually be led to receive the “Word” (Christ), and this gives them “the right to become children of God” (John 1:12)